-The number of recipients of Money for high-school overestimated.
+The number of recipients of Money for high-school is over estimated in the model.
 This can be explained by the non-take up phenomenon and the fact that certain conditions cannot be simulated in the model (such as educational performances, absenteeism etc.) (See Annex 2, Table 4.7).